jflaga/jflaga.github.io/_posts/2023/2023-09-30-a-good-rule-when-using-AutoMapper-10da79a.md

 >
 > **Do not use** auto object mapping for input DTO to Entity mappings.

-To me, finding this _use/do-not-use_ automapping rule is like finding a gem.
-Had I known this earlier, it could have guided me in finding the best solution for the difficulties I encountered with AutoMapper.
+To me, finding this _use/do-not-use_ automapping rule and finding the best practices for input/output DTOs in that book is like finding a gem.
+Had I known this earlier in my career, it could have helped guide me in finding the best solution for the difficulties I encountered with AutoMapper.

 The rest of page 80 of the book seems to suggest that the the rule _"Do not use auto object mapping for input DTO to Entity mappings"_ might be applicable only when you have a rich domain model.
 You _might_ be able to bypass this rule if you do not have rich domain model.

+### Why automapping?

+If you are wondering why automapping tools such as AutoMapper were invented or why we need them, or you are wondering why we need DTOs or ViewModels in the first place, the article ["Is Layering Worth the Mapping?"](https://blog.ploeh.dk/2012/02/09/IsLayeringWorththeMapping/) by Mark Seemann will be helpful in making us understand why.

+One of the lessons we can get from that article is this --- If we want to build a layered application (instead of a monolithic application), DTOs are needed, and so mapping between DTOs and domain models/Entities is inevitable.
+If we do not use DTOs in a layered application, that means we will be using Entities accross the layers.
+And...

+> "When Entities are allowed to travel along layers, the layers basically collapse.
+UI concerns and data access concerns will inevitably be mixed up.
+You may think you have layers, but you don't."
+> --- Mark Seemann

+{: .notice--info }
+If you want to build a [layered application](https://blog.ploeh.dk/2013/12/03/layers-onions-ports-adapters-its-all-the-same/) please consider using [ABP Framework](https://abp.io/).
+If you use this framework, you app will be structured according to [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles.
+This will help your team focus on implementing business features instead of spending a lot of time thinking about the architecture of your software.